Health Coverage Grievances and Appeals

 DIFS has 5 business days to conduct a preliminary review to determine if you are eligible for the PRIRA external review process.
-DIFS notifies your health carrier of the request and obtains pertinent information to help decide if the patient and health care service is eligible for a PRIRA external review.
+DIFS notifies your health carrier of the request and obtains pertinent information to help decide if the request is eligible for a PRIRA external review.
 The request must meet these requirements:

-- The issue must involve an adverse determination.
+- The issue must involve a final adverse determination.

-- The coverage involved must be subject to the Patient's Right to Independent Review Act.
+- The health care coverage or plan involved must be subject to the Patient's Right to Independent Review Act.